RobTillaart/SD2405/README.md

 - **int writeRegister(uint8_t reg, uint8_t value)**

-### Debug

-In case of an I2C error one can get the last return value of ```wire.EndTransmission()``` to get an indication of the problem.

-- **int lastRv()** values depend on platform used.

 ## SD2405 SRAM

-**Experimental** SRAM support, needs to be tested / verified.
+SRAM support, needs to be tested / verified.
 Feedback welcome.

-SRAM is SD2405 specific, and it has 236 bytes.
+SRAM has 12 bytes.
-The following functions use index 0..235.
+The following functions use index 0..11.
 The user should guard the index especially for the 16 and 32 bit versions as the boundaries are not checked.

-236 bytes can be used e.g. to hold 78 hms timestamps.
+12 bytes can be used e.g. to hold 3 hms timestamps.

 - **int SRAMwrite8(uint8_t index, uint8_t value)**
 - **int SRAMwrite16(uint8_t index, uint16_t value)**